MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Conclusion

 \section{Conclusion}

 In this paper, we address the significant computational bottleneck of the Anchors explanation technique, which has traditionally hindered its deployment in time-sensitive and large-scale applications.
-By introducing a memorization-based acceleration strategy, we have moved beyond the inefficiency of sampling-from-scratch.
-Our dual-transformation framework—utilizing horizontal transformations for feature adaptation and vertical transformations for precision refinement—enables the effective reuse of generalized, high-coverage rules across diverse input spaces.
+By introducing a memorization-based acceleration strategy, we avoid repeatedly sampling from scratch.
+Our dual-transformation framework reuses generalized, high-coverage rules across diverse input spaces through horizontal feature adaptation and vertical precision refinement.
 This approach mitigates the challenges of high-dimensional data and low cache hit rates, ensuring that the local fidelity inherent to the original Anchors algorithm is preserved while drastically reducing the iterative sampling overhead.

-Our experimental results, particularly when applied to LLMs (Llama 2, 7B), demonstrate the practical efficacy of this method.
-These findings suggest that leveraging the iterative nature of rule-based explanations through intelligent caching and transformation is a viable path toward making high-quality, model-agnostic explanations feasible for modern large language models.
-By significantly lowering the latency and monetary costs associated with repeated sampling, this work paves the way for the broader adoption of interpretable AI in interactive and resource-constrained environments.
+Our experimental results, particularly when applied to LLMs (Llama 3, 8B), demonstrate the practical efficacy of this method.
+These findings suggest that caching and transforming intermediate rules is a viable path toward making high-quality model-agnostic explanations feasible for modern large language models.
+By significantly lowering the latency and monetary costs associated with repeated sampling, this work paves the way for broader adoption of interpretable AI in interactive and resource-constrained environments.